Top 6 greatest finishes at The Cheltenham Festival

 — ITV Racing (@itvracing) March 15, 2017

-Henderson’s star jumper was quickly sent to the front, setting a fierce gallop and stringing out the field in the early stages.
+Henderson’s big bay was quickly sent to the front by jockey Nico de Boinville, setting a fierce gallop that saw him spreadeagle the field from early on in the contest.

 Hardy Eustace – Champion Hurdle 2005

-An absolute barnstormer of a three-way finish kicks off this list; with the resolute Hardy Eustace sticking his neck out to claim the Champion Hurdle ahead of the highly touted Harchibald and Brave Inca.
+An absolute barnstormer of a three-way finish; with the resolute Hardy Eustace sticking his neck out to claim the Champion Hurdle ahead of the highly-touted Harchibald and Brave Inca.

 Having led from the outset, the game Hardy Eustace looked sure to be overtaken as he turned into the home straight; with Harchibald in particular seemingly cantering along upside him.

 But like so many things in racing, things didn’t pan out as planned as the Dessie Hughes-trained eight-year-old clung on for victory.